Aynlie/ctf-writeups/obedient-cat.md

 picoCTF{s4n1ty_v3r1f13d_9b8fa0bc}

 #in short di ko siya gets nung una but when I download it in easier way and put the file on the browser, It already has the flag but where's the cat bruh?
-#then again I realize the cat mean is it is the print in the terminal like WHATT?
+#then again I realize the cat mean is it is the print in the kali linux terminal like WHATT?
 Tha's so cool men!!